25-Oct-25/UNIT-PROJECT-1/README.md

 - Organize Your Code into modules & (or packages)
 - Use git & Github to track changes in your code.

-## Example Project :  An online Grocery Store :
+## Example Project :  art commission

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : Art Commission Store is a command-line based mini shop designed for freelance illustrators to manage art commission requests easily.
+It allows clients to browse available art styles, place customized orders (such as Chibi, Half-body, Full-body,)and even add extra characters with a discounted price

 ### Features & User Stories
 #### As a customer I should be able to do the following :
-- Browse  Products .
+Browse  servisec .
-- View the product info (summary, specs, price, quantity , etc.)
+- View the services info (chibi, half body, fullbody,fullbody with bg, scetch , head only.)
-- Search for Products.
+- Search for example of art .
-- Get recommendations for my next purchase based on my purchase history.
+- Get recommendations if you want add new character and you get half price.
-- Add Products to the shopping cart .
+- Add services about what you want to draw for you to the cart .
-- Remove a product from the shopping cart.
+- Remove a services from the shopping cart.
-- List the products in my shopping cart.
+- List the services in my cart.
 - Continue to checkout .
 - Fill in my address for delivery.
-- Get receipt of my purchases.
+- Provide payment options.
-- Check delivery status .
+- Check  the email if my commission is finish .

 #### Usage :
- Explain to the user how to use your project . for example:
+ Explain to the user how to use your project . when i run the code , will first ask me for my name an email
- - type in search product_name to search for a product.
- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
- - and so on...

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.
+ - enter (1) if you want Show Gallery
+ -  enter (2) if you want see the list of service
+ - enter (3) if you want Choose Service ### if u choose some service will ask you if you want add another service or  you done
+ - enter (4) if you want Show Cart
+ - enter (5) if you want Clear Cart
+ - enter (6) if you want Checkout
+ - enter (7) if you want show orders
+ - enter (8) if you want some Help
+ - enter (0) if you want Exit

 ### NOTE: before submitting the final project, please do the following command:
 `pip freeze > requirements.txt` to enable use to know & use the packages used in your project.